How to Balance Paid Ads and Organic Content on Rednote

 2. Common Scenarios

-Paid ads and organic content have different values.
+Paid and organic each bring different value.

-4. How to Find the Right Balance
+4. Finding the Right Balance

 Understand Their Roles